mimecine/kiosk-book/src/content/collections/finland.md

 id: 25555687
 handle: finland
 title: Finland
-updated_at: 2024-03-13T14:37:32-04:00
+updated_at: 2024-06-14T05:06:43-04:00
-body_html: >
-  <p>Deeply poetic and extremely internal, we only went as far north as Kuopio.
-  We took a smoke sauna, talked, talked, talked and talked to people who are known for not talking, visited Aalto structures,&nbsp; etc.&nbsp;</p>
+body_html: <p>August 2007.
+Back to Scandinavia.
+Deeply poetic and extremely internal, we only went as far north as Kuopio.
+We took a smoke sauna, swam in the lakes, drove by many lakes, looked at lakes and talked, talked, talked and talked to people who are known for not talking.
+We visited Aalto structures and artists homes.
+In Helsinki we were introduced to Jaloviina over long summer nights.
+Thanks to the Finnish embassy of New York for their support and for believing in the KIOSK mission.</p>
 published_at: 2011-06-02T15:22:13-04:00
 sort_order: alpha-asc
-template_suffix: null
+template_suffix: ""
 disjunctive: false
 rules:
   - column: type